 The minimum period a landlord must give before seeking possession under Section 8.
 Most grounds now require 4 months' notice under the Renters Rights Act 2025, anti-social behaviour can be served with immediate effect, and Ground 8 arrears notice is 4 weeks.

-In LetCompliance, the reminder ladder that fires at 90, 60, 30, 14, 7, 3 and 1 days before a deadline, and again on the day itself.
-Channels: email and in-app; WhatsApp for Pro and Unlimited plans.
+In LetCompliance, the reminder ladder that fires at 90, 30, 14, 7 and 1 days before a deadline.
+Channels: email and SMS on every plan, with quiet hours and a one-tap test send.

 Electrical safety testing of portable appliances (kettles, lamps, toasters) supplied with the tenancy.
 Not legally required for private rentals in England, but recommended good practice and sometimes required by insurers and HMO licences.